jolie/docs/architectural-composition/couriers.md

 ```

 ### How to apply the extension rules
-Interface extenders can only be applied to aggregated output ports by exploiting the keyword `with` as reported in the following syntax:
+Interface extenders can only be applied to aggregated output ports.
+In order to do that the keyword `with` is used for associating an aggregated output port to an interface extender.
+The syntax follows:

 ```text
 inputPort AggregatorPort {